citp/privacy-policy-historical/c/co/con/contentwriter.in.md

   * **Samples & Testimonials** Every writing project successfully completed becomes a part of our portfolio of projects handled.
-We may take a few lines from such completed content and add the same as part of our previous work samples (added to our website's Writing Samples page) on our website.
-If a client does not agree with this, they should mention the same to us before engaging us for their projects.
+We may take a few lines from such completed content and add them as part of our previous work samples (added to Writing Samples page) on our website.
+If a client does not agree, they should mention it to us before engaging us for their projects.
 Testimonials provided by our clients is included on our website's Client Testimonials page along with the client's name, location and timeline of project.
-If a client does not want their details to be mentioned on the website, they should clarify the same to us before the commencement of the project.
+If a client does not want their details to be mentioned on the website, they should clarify this to us before the commencement of the project.